WRansohoff/HolidayStarLights/README.md

 # Future Work

-It's December 23 as I write this, so I'm not going to accomplish any of this until the next holiday season.
+It's late December as I write this, so I'm not going to accomplish any of this until the next holiday season.
 But:

 * Add buttons to change patterns.